Indefinite Leave to Remain (ILR)

 In addition, you must plan to maintain your relationship after applying and have lived together since your last visa renewal.

-You must have been living in the UK on your family visa as a partner for at least for 2, 5 or 10 continuous years to be on the 2, 5 or 10 year route.
+You must have been living in the UK on your family visa as a partner for at least 2, 5 or 10 continuous years to be on the 2, 5 or 10-year route.

 6. Financial requirements